These Swiss brothers went from selling waffles to blockchain finance

 Sibling non-rivalry

-I had the opportunity to find out where the industry is heading and what it is like working with a sibling from the brothers themselves.
+I had the opportunity to learn more about where the industry is heading and what working with a sibling is really like when I chatted with the brothers recently.

 “After the first successful conference in January and the decision to take the conference to a global audience, Andrea asked me to join him on this adventure as COO,” Nicolo told me.
 “First of all, the idea of building up a company together with my brother seemed appealing, as a chance like this doesn’t arise every day.
 Additionally, it was an opportunity for me to bring my ideas and expertise to the table and be part of something that has an actual impact in the crypto space.”